MerLin027/spotify_clone/README.md

 ## Deployment

-This project is live and can be viewed at: [Insert your deployment URL here]
+This project is live and can be viewed at: https://spotify-clone-miniproject.netlify.app/

-The site is deployed using [Netlify/Vercel/Render].
+The site is deployed using Netlify.

 ## Contributing